Agriculture

 The following points need to be considered while applying DAP fertilizer to your crops:

 Soil Testing: Soil testing is a very important step for the efficient use of DAP fertilizer.
 Test the soil to determine nutrient requirement or nitrogen and phosphorus content.
+DAP is a slightly acidic fertilizer which can lower the pH of the soil during application which is beneficial for the crops to thrive in slightly acidic conditions.
+Hence, also understanding soil pH level during soil testing is an important point of consideration.

 Right Amount of Fertilizer Dose: The excessive use of fertilizer is not good for the crop.
 Always determine the right amount of fertilizer according to the crop needs.